-Status ~ A representative of the Arizona Department of Health Services serves on the Santan Neighborhood up until the April 25, 2018 SNC Meeting.
-At that meeting, the Committee accepted ADHS' decision to withdraw from the Committee given ADHS' opinion that their services are no longer needed.
+Status - A representative of the Arizona Department of Health Services served on the Santan Neighborhood Committee (SNC) up until the April 25, 2018 SNC meeting.
+At that meeting, the Committee accepted ADHS's decision to withdraw from the Committee given ADHS's opinion that their services were no longer required.
+The email from ADHS concluding their participation in the SNC is included in Appendix B. SRP considers this condition closed and it will not be included in future reports.